-Tip #3 Encourage student to Use Vocabulary Strategies During Independent Reading
+Tip #3: Encourage students to Use Vocabulary Strategies During Independent Reading

 Breaking down how to use the context clues into steps helps students to apply them appropriately.
 There is more than one type of context clue, and students need time to let each type of context clue sink in and be applied.
 An example of a strategy that breaks things down is named “The Case of the Appearing Rabbit”.
 With this strategy, students are taught the strategy, which is, “Poof!
 It may appear as an example.”
-Then a tip is given for students to look for specific word clues, such as “for example” and “such as”, that are signals that an example may be present.
+Then a tip is given for students to look for specific word clues that are signals that an example might be present.
+By looking for wording like “for example” and “such as,” students know where to look for the example.

 Students can show how they used a vocabulary strategy with a graphic organizer.
 Not only does this give some accountability, but it creates an environment for more critical thinking and gives room for the meaning to resonate more with them.

 Give extension activities for students to apply the words they gleaned from using vocabulary strategies.
 This way, students can revisit those words later down the road.
-This actually ties in with tip number nine.
+This actually ties in with the tip above.
 You want students reusing those vocabulary words, so have them break out their vocabulary journal for some extension activities.

 To keep students motivated with practicing those vocabulary strategies, offer incentives.
-You know how we all can get off track at times with goals we are working towards, so use a student tracker for them to track and celebrate their progress along the way.
+We are all prone to get off track with our goals, so trackers help students to stay focused with using the vocabulary strategies throughout the year.
+You can also celebrate their progress along the way when using a tracker.
 Reward them for their accomplishments.
+You can differentiate this easily, so everyone is successful with it.
+They will all make progress in their own way, so set reasonable goals for each student.
 Make it a big deal.
 Incentives need not cost a lot of money.
 The main ingredient is to make them feel special and to cheer them on.
 I also like to think this helps students to become mature adults who work toward goals and can self-monitor their progress to stay motivated.